Tube-Certified Trajectory Tracking for Nonlinear Systems With Robust Control Contraction Metrics: Conclusion

 \section{Conclusion}

-For nonlinear control-affine systems subject to bounded disturbances, this paper presents robust control contraction metrics (RCCM) for designing trajectory tracking controllers with { explicit disturbance rejection} properties and { certificate tubes} around any feasible nominal trajectories, for both states and inputs, in which the actual trajectories are guaranteed to remain despite disturbances.
+For nonlinear control-affine systems subject to bounded disturbances, this paper presents robust control contraction metrics (RCCM) for designing trajectory tracking controllers with {explicit disturbance rejection} properties and certificate tubes for both states and inputs.
+The tubes are valid for any feasible nominal trajectories, and are guaranteed to contain the actual trajectories despite disturbances.
 Both the RCCM controller and the tubes can be computed, offline, by solving convex optimization problems and conveniently incorporated into a feedback motion planning framework.
 Simulation results for a planar VTOL vehicle and a 3D quadrotor verify the effectiveness the proposed approach.

 Future work includes testing of the proposed method on real hardware and leveraging the proposed method to deal with unmatched uncertainties within an adaptive control framework \cite{lakshmanan2020safe}.